Codely456/DisasterReady-PWA/README.md

 **Serve the files using a simple local server**.
 For example, if you have Python installed: **python -m http.server**

 Open your browser to **http://localhost:8000**

-## 📸 Screenshots
-(Here, you can add screenshots of your hero page, the login screen, the student dashboard, and a chapter view to visually showcase your project.)

 ## 🔮 Future Scope
 **Real-Time Admin Alerts:** Implement a system for admins to send live push notifications to all student PWAs.